Paper Currency

 Bearers did not have a reason to hoard such notes which quickly gave them a little money, especially in that period of civil war.
 Only two units issued under the Morrill Act survive, both at $ 50 for two years after date.
 One of them is kept in a government institution.

 The other example is thus the only one of its whole category in private hands.
 It was dated August 9, 1861 in handwriting by the clerk and signed by the bearer.
-It was sold for $ 605K by Heritage-CAA in May 2001 and for $ 370K including premium by Heritage in May 2005.
+It was sold for $ 605K by Heritage-CAA in May 2001 and for $ 370K by Heritage in May 2005.
 A comment in the 2005 catalog warned very fairly that the 2001 result was impossible to reach again by that date.

-This Interest Bearing Note graded Very Fine 25 by PCGS is estimated $ 300K for sale by Stack's Bowers in Philadelphia on August 16, lot 2021.
-Its image is shared by Wikimedia.
+This Interest Bearing Note graded Very Fine 25 by PCGS was sold for $ 1.02M by Stack's Bowers in Philadelphia on August 16, 2018, lot 2021.

 The first federal American paper money was released during the Civil War, as a way to help the debtors to repay the government.
 The idea of promoting the gold that abounds in the reserves of the Treasury in New York went soon afterward.